jdspugh/jdspugh.github.io/_posts/2023-03-23-minimalist-login-system.md

 ## MLS Flow

-Our MLS approach gives a much simpler flow:
+Our MLS approach gives a much simpler flow.
+In terms of the number of screen that need to be designed and developed, it is a lot fewer:

 <figure>
   <img src="/image/blog/2023-03-23-minimalist-login-system/verification-code-login-flow.svg" alt="MLS Flow"/>